Who Accredits Us

 The UConn School of Medicine’s Office of Continuing Medical Education is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 As such, the CME office maintains the responsibility for assuring physicians that CME-certified activities meet accepted standards of education that help physicians increase competence and incorporate new knowledge to improve the quality of medical care for patients and their communities.
 Our office ensures that all CME activities are consistent with the Accreditation Council for Continuing Medical Education’s standards for high quality education for practicing physicians.
 The Office offers assistance with continuing medical education applications and support in designing, implementing, and evaluating educational programs and activities.
 Therefore, if you are preparing to develop a learning activity such as a conference, grand rounds or published materials, here are some important concepts and steps to keep in mind.

 ACCME accredited providers must comply with all the Core Accreditation Criteria which grants the provider a four-year term.
 In addition, ACCME accredited providers also have the option to seek Accreditation with Commendation which grants the provider a six-year term.
-To learn more about the ACCME's Criteria for accredited providers, you may visit their site at www.accme.org/accreditation-rules/accreditation-criteria.
+Visit the ACCME's Criteria for Accredited Providers page for more.

 ACCME Standard for Integrity and Independence

 The ACCME's Standards for Integrity and Independence in Accredited Continuing Education are designed to ensure that accredited continuing education serves the needs of patients and the public, is based on valid content, and is free from commercial influence.
 The newly redesigned standards were released in December 2020, replacing the Standards for Commercial Support: Standards to Ensure Independence in CME Activities.
-To learn more about the ACCME's Standards for Integrity and Independence you may visit their site at www.accme.org/accreditation-rules/standards-for-integrity-independence-accredited-ce.
+Visit the ACCME's Standards for Integrity and Independence page learn more.

 Standard 1: Ensure Content is Valid